 Primary reasons for unsuccessful clear aligner therapy are losing the clear aligners or forgetting to wear them frequently.
 Your teeth move back to their initial position when you are not wearing your aligner because the force created by the aligner is eliminated.

-How does clear aligners also known as Invisalign work?
+How are aligners also known as Invisalign fabricated?

 Clear aligners are designed and built based on a digital simulation of teeth in their ideal positions.
 In order to fabricate the clear aligners, a digital scan, or an impression, of your teeth imported into software that allows an orthodontist or dentist to digitally move your teeth to their ideal positions.
 The software then generates several dental models in which your teeth have been gradually moved to their ideal position.
 A commercial or an in-house lab will 3D print these models and manufactures the clear aligners aka trays by a thermo vacuum forming process.